-- 1. Please refer to your processor installation or other documentation attached with your CPU for detailed installing instruction. - 2.
-Installing a heat sink and cooling fan is necessary for proper heat dissipation from your CPU.
-Uncorrected installation may result in overheating and damage of your CPU. - 3.
+- Please refer to your processor installation or other documentation attached to your CPU for more detailed installing instruction. - Installing a heat sink and cooling fan is necessary for proper heat dissipation from your CPU.
+Incorrect installation may result in overheating and damage of your CPU. - 3.
 Before changing the setting of CPU Vcore from BIOS program, user SHOULD make sure of correct specification both of CPU CLOCK and RATIO.
-Uncorrected setting may cause damage to your CPU.
+Incorrect setting may cause damage to your CPU.

-This chapter contains the following topics :

-2-1 CPU INSTALLATION
+- 2-1 CPU INSTALLATION

-2-2 MEMORY INSTALLATION
+- 2-2 MEMORY INSTALLATION

-2-3 HDD/FDD INSTALLATION
+- 2-3 HDD/FDD INSTALLATION

-2-4 SWITCH SETTING FOR CPU FREQUENCY AND
+- 2-4 SWITCH SETTING FOR CPU FREQUENCY AND VOLTAGE

-VOLTAGE

-2-5 JUMPER SETTING FOR DEVICES ON BOARD
+- 2-5 JUMPER SETTING FOR DEVICES ON BOARD

-2-6 CONNECTORS CONFIGURATION
+- 2-6 CONNECTORS CONFIGURATION

-2-7 IRQ DESCRIPTION
+- 2-7 IRQ DESCRIPTION